 In the event that a landlord pays for any costs such as these as part of a tenancy agreement then they will be tax allowable.

 Unpaid rents are a bad debt which is an allowable expense for landlords.
 The rent must remain unpaid for 6 months and the landlords should have taken appropriate steps to chase up the unpaid rent.
-If the rent still remain unpaid then the landlord can deduct this against from rental income, along with any eviction costs.
+If the rent still remains unpaid then the landlord can deduct this against from rental income, along with any eviction costs.

 Use of Home